jeromefellus-sekoia/meshroom/docs/concepts.md

 * a source Integration on the source product at the edge's origin
 * a destination Integration on the destination product at the opposite end.
 A Plug always carries a single topic, in a single mode.
 When setting up a Plug using 2 integrations, the plug inherits its format and other constraints from the most specific combination of both integrations' constraints.
 When no matching constraint set can be found out of all existing Integrations, the Plug can't be created and the two product instances won't be able to communicate.
-You can then build new integration, perhaps more generic, to cover your desired Plug's need, on one or both ends of the edge (see [Integrations](#integrations)).
+You can then build new integration, perhaps more generic, to cover your desired Plug's need, on one or both ends of the edge (see [Integration](#integration)).

 You can plug two Instances using